 Brachycephalic dogs experience compromised respiration by virtue of airways clogged with redundant tissues, hampered by tiny windpipes and further restricted by chronic changes associated with the negative air pressure these structural changes portend (over time their airways can actually warp).
 Add to the mix the fact that these breeds are predisposed to obesity (most owners think they’re meant to be chunky), and you’ve just written a recipe for respiratory distress.

-dogs the stress of air travel by offering sedatives (vet approved or otherwise), any kind of respiratory compromise is magnified.
+Which is why flying these dogs in cargo is always a bad idea.
+For starters, you never know what temperatures the dog will be subjected to.
+And when owners feel compelled to “spare” their dogs the stress of air travel by offering sedatives (vet approved or otherwise), any kind of respiratory compromise is magnified.
 (Note: I'm not talking about flying in a pressurized cabin.
 My Frenchie has flown with me in the cabin on more than one occasion.)

 It is true that many airlines have long had restrictions on pet travel during the hottest days of summer and the coldest days of winter.
 And some have had specific restrictions around certain breeds with breathing issues.
-But in light of these death numbers, it only makes sense that even more airlines might start restricting who can fly cargo and who cannot,
+But in light of these death numbers, it only makes sense that even more airlines might start restricting who can fly cargo and who cannot, starting with brachycephalic breeds.

 Bulldogs, it’s been recently decreed, need not apply for a cargo ticket on certain airlines.
 They will not be welcome.
 To which I have this to say: finally!

 In the past, I’ve come down hard against the airlines for failing to make air travel as safe for pets as it is for people.
 But when I became aware that the vast majority of airline deaths were cargo deaths for short-nosed breeds, I started to soften my stance.
 The airlines, I started thinking, might not be so responsible after all for all of these pet deaths.